zevo-enterprise/zevo-enterprise/README.md

+## Hey, "Caveirão" Robocop—do you love your family or the coffin?
+Where are the balaclava and ballistic helmet in this picture?

+## Ei ROBOCOP do CAVEIRAO, tu amas a famia ou caixao, cade a balaclave e o capacete balistico na questão???

+---

 ## Where is KAIDURO?
 He has been judged globally by the UN. ???

 ## Onde está KAIDURO?
 Ele foi julgado globalmente pela ONU. ???